 Headquarters.
-Due to the later than usual publication date for the FY 2004 SuperNOFA and resulting delay in the application deadline date, as well as the addition of the Name Check Review Process, it is essential that all selection materials be reviewed for completeness and accuracy, prepared in accordance with the following instructions, and forwarded to the Multifamily Hubs and to Headquarters in strict adherence to the Processing Schedule in Attachment 1.
+It is essential that all selection materials be reviewed for completeness and accuracy, prepared in accordance with the following instructions, and forwarded to the Multifamily Hubs and to Headquarters in strict adherence to the Processing Schedule in Attachment 1.
 The Development Application Processing (DAP) System is to be used in preparing all Selection Lists and Reports.